Authentication REST API

 Headless flow

-A headless flow, in the context of authentication and APIs, refers to a process that occurs without a user interface (UI).
+A headless flow, in the context of authentication and APIs, refers to a process that occurs without user interface (UI).
 In a headless flow, the frontend and backend components are decoupled allowing for greater flexibility to deliver multiple services that interact with the same backend service.

 The headless flow allows you to provide your own user interface within your app or website.
 Requests are sent from your backend server to Signicat's Authentication REST API.